-It’s a classic, a rather long poem, but I think its length is deceiving, as the lines are short and metered couplets, with only four stresses per line that carry you through at a nice gallop, whilst giving the appearance on the page of something that mirrors its story of a long period pent-up inside because of an epic old-time Yankee snow storm.
+It’s a classic, a rather long poem, but I think its length is deceiving, as the lines are short, metered couplets, with only four stresses per line that carry you through the piece at a nice gallop, whilst giving the appearance on the page of something that mirrors its story of a long period pent-up inside because of an epic old-time Yankee snow storm.

 We read the poem in school, or at least I did.
 Am I dating myself here?
 I know Whittier’s poems are mostly neglected these days, but it seems that this one has made some inroads into modern American culture.
-The title is at least recognizable I would think, even if people do not recall much about the text of the poem, which was wildly successful in the mid-1800’s when it was first published.
-Heck, I am even looking into submitting to the “Snowbound Chapbook Award” from Tupelo Press, although that fact has nothing else really to do with this post or the poem in question.
+The title is at least recognizable I would think, even if people do not recall much about the text, which was wildly successful in the mid-1800’s when it was first published.

 The sun that brief December day